 - A succession event, in economic terms, is the occurrence of an event wherein one of the two parties involved takes on the legal powers, assets, or obligations of the other party.

 - Generally, circumstances of retirement, death, insanity, liquidation, obsolescence, etc., lead to events of succession.

 - Planning is of primary importance for a business in relation to its succession events.
-Most businesses formulate a well-documented plan when it comes to such events, which is planned in full confidence with a legal team and is updated regularly.
+Most businesses formulate a well-documented plan when it comes to such events, planned in full confidence with a legal team and updated regularly.

 Planning for Succession Events